gigih12/gigih12/README.md

 - 📫 How to reach me ...
 - 😄 Pronouns: she
 - ⚡ Fun fact: i don't have friends.
+- my favorite movie is harry potter.
+- i like music.
 <!---